Introduction to the InCountry Data Residency for Salesforce app

 The InCountry Data Residency for Salesforce package introduces a set of custom metadata types, so called flags.
 These flags regulate the activation of specific features within the package.

-- On the Custom Metadata Types page, locate the
+On the Settings page, locate the InCountry Flags section.

 The list of InCountry flags includes the following: